irlgaming/jsondb-public/JSONDBCollection.md

 A JSONDB collection object

+## Properties

+### API

+The API property holds a pointer to the MongoLab REST API connector for the collection (if it has been initialized).
+The connector object has two functions:

+* load: loads data from the MongoLab REST API
+* save: saves data back to the MongoLab REST API

+The implementation details for the MongoLab REST API connector are provided in the mongolab.md document.

 ## Functions

 Following is a reference for the JSONDBCollection class.
 A comprehensive set of working examples can be found in the sample application distributed with this module.